soasme/soasme.github.com/_posts/technology/2016/2016-04-04-fapistrano-12-factor.md

 ---
 layout: post
 category: technology
-title: 12 Factory Deployment
+title: 12 Factor of Fapistrano Deployments
 ---

-Fapistrano is not a silver-bullet, you can possibly mess up deployment process on wrongly configuring you application.
+[Fapistrano](https://github.com/liwushuo/fapistrano) is not a silver-bullet, you can possibly mess up deployment process on wrongly configuring you application.

 Following the guideline of `The Twelve-Factor App` may reduce potential traps.